-- Stories – If all else fails, then you can simply fall back on an old-time favorite…the story.
+- Stories – If all else fails, simply fall back on an old-time favorite: the story.

-Now that you are up to speed on link bait, let’s look at ten more ways you can build links to your site…giving a jolt your linking building campaign.
+Now that you are up to speed on link bait, let’s look at ten more ways you can build links to your site, giving a jolt to your link building campaign.

 Tactic 1: Collecting and sharing content

-There are a couple different ways you can collect and share content.
-The first way is one of the oldest: link love posts.
+There are a couple different ways in which you can collect and share content.
+The first way is one of the oldest: “link love” posts.

-These posts, which aren’t as common today since most people share links through Twitter or Facebook, basically takes a roundup of the best articles you read during the week and shares them in a post.
+These posts aren’t as common today since most people share links through Twitter or Facebook.
+Basically, you take a roundup of the best articles you read during the week and share them in a post.

 Here’s how Copyblogger does it:

 The other basic way to collect and share content is to simply have a site devoted to aggregating content.
-This is basically what Drudge Report does.
-It’s not original content but it’s usually comprehensive.
-These sites become famous once they can be the first to break a story.
+This is what Drudge Report does.
+It’s not original content, but it’s usually comprehensive.
+These sites become famous if they can be the first to break a story.